minifx/minifx-fxml/docs/README.md

 [![codecov](https://codecov.io/gh/minifx/minifx-fxml/branch/master/graph/badge.svg)](https://codecov.io/gh/minifx/minifx-fxml)

-# minifx-fxml
+This package is maintained as part of the [minifx](https://github.com/minifx) organization on github.
+The main web page of minifx can be found [here](https://minifx.org).

+## Motivation

-Simplifies fxml loading by conventions.
+This library simplifies fxml loading by conventions.

 The basic ideas for this small library are the same than that of Adam Biens [afterburner.fx](https://github.com/AdamBien/afterburner.fx): fxml files, their controllers and (optionally) css files